 Walking by the UN flags and stepping into ICAO Headquarters every day felt incredibly humbling.
 It is not every day that you get to explore an impressive building filled with unique and intricate State gifts.
 I would take any chance I had to walk by the Assembly Hall and Council chambers where the representatives of 193 Member States meet along with leading civil aviation authorities and industry experts.
 (I could never get used to seeing the Secretary-General in the elevator or running into the former Canadian ambassador to the Organization in the cafeteria).

 I felt incredibly proud to be contributing to the work of an institution with reach that spans across the globe and impacts the lives of millions of travelers.
 Air transport and consequently, the work of ICAO, is vital to global connectivity and to the sustainable development of our world.
 I was also proud to be working for a workplace that values integrity, professionalism and respect for diversity, an example to the industry itself.

 And though the aviation industry has changed because of the COVID-19 pandemic, I have learned that it is a remarkably strong and resilient one.
 Now more than ever, there is space for innovation and young people can play an important role in the industry’s restart and recovery.
 So, whether you are fascinated by aviation or looking for experience in an international setting like I was, consider an internship at ICAO for the immeasurable knowledge and experience it will bring you!

-To learn more about the internship opportunities that are available at ICAO, visit the website that is continuously updated, here.
+ICAO is currently advertising internship opportunities for individuals who are pursuing careers in digital marketing and journalism.
+To learn more about these opportunities and others that are available at ICAO, visit the website that is continuously updated, here.